jayperryworks/javascript-101/slides.md

 --

-### Variable naming conventions

-Use "camel case":
+### Name variables using "camelcase"

-- start with lower case letter
+- Start with lowercase letter
-- each new word is capitalized
+- Each new word is capitalized

 ```javascript
 var numberOfStudents = 20;
 ```

+--

+### Variable naming rules (syntax)

+- Names can contain letters, digits, underscores, and dollar signs
+- Names must begin with a letter, $, or _
+- Names are case sensitive (y and Y are different variables)
+- Reserved words (e.g. `function` or `while`) cannot be used as names

 ---

 ## Data types

-Parts of variable:
+--

+### Breaking down this line of code

 ```js
 var numberOfStudents = 20;
 ```

+- JavaScript reservered word: `var`
-- name: `numberOfStudents`
+- Name: `numberOfStudents`
-- value: `20`
+- Value: `20`

 --